Implementing Culture & Capacity Review

 “People don’t care how much you know until they know how much you care.”

-To build trust with your Direct Supports and inspire them to embrace healthy growth, you much care about them as “human beings” more than “human doings.”
+To build trust with your teams and inspire them to embrace healthy growth, you much care about them as “human beings” more than “human doings.”
 A 2022 Gallup poll revealed,

 Just 24% of workers strongly agree that their organization cares about their wellbeing.

-As Coaches, we must consistently demonstrate we are committed to caring for our Direct Supports above and beyond what we can get from them.
+As managers, we must consistently demonstrate we are committed to caring for our teams above and beyond what we can get from them.

 The Difference between manipulation and inspiration is intent.

-Through this assessment tool, we strive to affirm performance and inspire growth that benefits the Direct Support rather than simply serving our own agenda.
-As Coaches are we conscious of and committed to caring for our Direct Supports?
+Through this review, we strive to affirm performance and inspire growth that benefits the team rather than simply serving our own agenda.
+As managers are we conscious of and committed to caring for our teams?

 Praise in Public.
 Challenge in Private.